-The City of Jacksonville provides transparency for the City Council and the advisory boards by broadcasting their meetings on the Jacksonville-Onslow Government Television Channel (G10) by streaming them to the web and by ensuring public access to records and materials.
+The City of Jacksonville provides transparency for the City Council and the advisory boards by broadcasting their meetings on the Jacksonville-Onslow Government Television Channel (G10) by streaming them to the web, G10TV.org and by ensuring public access to records and materials.

 Meetings of the City Council and advisory boards are broadcast live where practical.
 The City Council makes a practice of having all the regular meetings broadcast live on G10 and the web.
 Almost all of the council’s workshops are also broadcast live and on the web.
 The same is true for the City’s Planning Advisory Board, the Environmental and Appearance Advisory Committee, the Recreation and Parks Advisory Committee, the Water and Sewer Advisory Committee, and the Community Development Advisory Committee.
 If not carried live, they are provided on demand, as are the City Council meetings.